javascript-tutorial/en.javascript.info/1-js/13-modules/02-import-export/article.md

 export {default as User} from './user.js';

-export {default as Githib} from './providers/github.js';
+export {default as Github} from './providers/github.js';
 ...
 ```